swaptacular/swpt-k8s-config/README.md

 repository](https://github.com/swaptacular/swpt_ca_scripts), and
 continue evolving from there.

-You should always include a copy of the `apps/dev/swpt-nfs-server` directory in your installation.
-(In our example this would be `apps/prod/swpt-nfs-server`.)
-However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the node types you want to run on your Kubernetes cluster:
+You should always include a copy of the `apps/dev/swpt-nfs-server/` directory in your installation.
+(In our example this would be `apps/prod/swpt-nfs-server/`.)
+However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the types of nodes that you want to run on your Kubernetes cluster:

 * `apps/dev/swpt-accounts/` is responsible for running an [accounting authority node](https://github.com/swaptacular/swpt_accounts).